 Qualified Military Pilots (QMP)(A)s who hold or have held an Operational Category and Unrestricted Military Green IR (Aeroplanes) are credited the requirement to complete a theoretical knowledge instruction course as set out in FCL.515 and Appendix 3, paragraph B of Part FCL prior to attempting the theoretical knowledge examinations for the ATPL(A).

 Qualified Military Pilots who hold or have held an operational category with a Military

 Unrestricted Green Instrument Rating to operate military multi-pilot aeroplanes may

 apply the credits below, towards satisfying the Part-FCL requirements.

 The following types are considered to be multi-pilot aeroplanes for this purpose:

-Qualified Military Pilots are given full credit for the Multi Crew Cooperation (MCC) and the requirement to undergo a training course before taking the skill test for the issue
+Qualified Military Pilots are given full credit for the Multi Crew Cooperation (MCC) and the requirement to undergo a training course before taking the skill test for the issue of an ATPL(A).